See below for the full set of SEAI guidelines for applying for the Solar Panels PV Grant

 Homeowners are required to complete a Building Energy Rating (BER) on their home after the

-In the instance where a Company is completing works within their own home then only the cost of
+In the instance where a Company or Installer is completing works within their own home then only

-materials will be deemed qualifying expenditure.
-Labour costs in this instance are not eligible for
+the cost of materials will be deemed qualifying expenditure.
+Labour costs in this instance are not

 The Applicant must first apply for and receive grant approval, they will then have 8 months to